FAQ

 What are quality gates?

-When a specialist agent detects a critical finding — a hardcoded secret, a migration without a rollback, an API breaking change — Claude presents it to you and blocks progression.
+When a specialist agent detects a critical finding — a hardcoded secret, a migration without a rollback, an API breaking change — the model presents it to you and blocks progression.
 You can override the gate, but overrides are logged with your git identity.

 Gates fire automatically via the SubagentStop hook and pre-flight review.
 You don't trigger them.